 3. Sri Sakthi Trust

 Sri Sakthi Trust was started in 2001 by S.P.Jothi, a social activist.
 It is located in Dindigul in Tamil Nadu.
-Its motto is to create consciousness among the rural public about physical cleanliness, importance of education, need of an employment, saving needs of money, etc. They achieve these by organizing skit and plays concerning the society.
-It provides self-employment opportunities and classes for mother, eco-friendly alertness etc.
+Its motto is to create consciousness among the rural public about physical cleanliness, the importance of education, the need for employment, saving needs of money, etc. They achieve these by organizing skit and plays concerning society.
+It provides self-employment opportunities and classes for mothers, eco-friendly alertness, etc.

 4. The Hand in Hand

 The NGO known as Hand in Hand is located at Kancheepuram in Tamil Nadu.
-Their main motive is to abolish child labour and provide refuge and education to neglected women in the society.
-They have tie-ups with many corporate, government institutions, banks, and foreign companies etc. to promote its services and empower the women Hand.
-The charity associates of Hand in Hand include Flextronics, the Swedish medical aid and water.org.
+Their main motive is to abolish child labor and provide refuge and education to neglected women in society.
+They have tie-ups with many corporate, government institutions, banks, and foreign companies, etc. to promote its services and empower the women Hand.
+The charity associates of Hand in Hand include Flextronics, the Swedish medical aid, and water.org.

 5. Kaakkum Karangal

 Kaakkum Karangal is an NGO located in Chennai that began operations in 1992.
 Their main aim is to provide refuge for old persons and street children.
 They provide medical aid to people who need them.
 Also, they provide education to children and employment training programs for all to earn and live.
-They help kids living in the streets & give them bathing kits consists of tooth brush, tooth paste, comb, soap, shampoo, dresses etc.
+They help kids living in the streets & give them bathing kits consists of a toothbrush, toothpaste, comb, soap, shampoo, dresses, etc.